-Giants in the Park - A 3-Part Series
+Giants in the Park - A 4-Part Series

 [Chicago Writers Association 2011 Book of the Year; Illinois State Historical Society 2014 and 2017 Certificates of Excellence]

 Explore Lincoln Park – Chicago’s largest park -- and encounter GIANTS of history and literature.
-Learn important history memorialized by the park’s enduring bronze statues: stories about the heroes, the artists, the benefactors, and the unveiling ceremonies.
+Learn important history memorialized by the park’s enduring bronze statues: stories about the heroes, the artists, the benefactors, the unveiling ceremonies, and the monuments themselves.

 -- senior living community program coordinator

 a history guide for the monuments in Lincoln Park, Chicago's largest

 and, historically, most important park.
 Monumental art encountered with

 this walking tour guidebook include "Lincoln the Man," La Salle, Grant,

 Sheridan, Schiller, Goethe, Altgeld ... seventeen portrait statues in

 all.
 Missing monuments and salient park history are documented as well.